 - The Direct Subsidized and Direct Unsubsidized Loans are available to undergraduate students who are enrolled at least half-time.
 Direct Unsubsidized Loans and Direct Plus loans are available to Graduate/Professional students and parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.
 Repayment starts 6 months after graduating or leaving school. - The Direct Grad PLUS Loan is a credit based federal loan available to most students in most graduate programs.
-The published interest rate is 7.9%.
-Grad PLUS loans have no grace period when a student graduates or withdraws. - Parents can borrow a PLUS Loan to help pay your education expenses if you are a dependent undergraduate student enrolled at least half time in an eligible program at an eligible school.
+Grad PLUS loans have no grace period when a student graduates or withdraws. - Parents can borrow a PLUS Loan to help pay your education expenses for their dependent undergraduate student enrolled at least half time in an eligible program at an eligible school.
 PLUS Loans are available through the Direct Loan Program.
-They must not have an adverse credit history. - Loan funds are split equally over the enrolled quarters.
-Students eligible for a refund will receive notification from the Business Office regarding their refund checks. - All students borrowing from the Direct Loan Programs for the first time at Palo Alto University MUST complete an online Federal Loan Entrance Counseling Session and a complete a Master Promissory Note (MPN).
+Parent requesting a PLUs loan must not have an adverse credit history. - Loan funds are split equally over the enrolled quarters.
+Students eligible for a refund will receive notification from the Business Office regarding their refund - All students borrowing from the Direct Loan Programs for the first time at Palo Alto University MUST complete an online Federal Loan Entrance Counseling Session and a complete a Master Promissory Note (MPN).
 The Entrance counseling and the MPN are both a federal requirement and no federal loan can be disbursed without the student successfully completing this process.